MikeDee101/football-simulator/README.md

 If these files aren't found, the game will use colored circles with letters as fallbacks.

-### Game Settings

-You can adjust the following settings in the game:
-- Team names
-- Rotation speed of the goal

 ## How to Play

 1. Click "Play" to start the match